firasuke/DOTSLASHLINUX/content/post/2017-03-29-Starting-Xorg-Server-Using-xinit.md

 +++
-title="Starting Xorg Server using xinit" date="2017-03-29"
-author="Firas Khalil Khana"
-imgsrc="/img/startx.png"
-imgalt="startx"
-nick="xinit"
+title = "Starting Xorg Server using xinit" slug = "starting xorg server using xinit" nick = "xinit" date = "2017-03-29" author = "Firas Khalil Khana" imgsrc = "/img/startx.png" imgalt = "startx"
 +++
 In this article I'll show you how to correctly setup xinit to start your xorg server.
 I'll also demonstrate how you can auto startx once logged in a tty.
 <br/>